-Small-scale subsistence farmers who feed their families and sell a small surplus on local markets provide food to the majority of people on the globe.
+Most farming in the world is still carried out by small-scale subsistence farmers, who feed their families and sell a small surplus on local markets.
 This needs to change as more and more people are living in cities.
-Recently, the urban population exceeded the rural one for the first time ever, which means that cities are becoming increasingly dependent on the remaining farmers for their food.
+Last year, the urban population exceeded the rural one for the first time ever, which means that cities are becoming increasingly dependent on the remaining farmers for their food.

 The surplus subsistence farmers currently produce will not be enough to feed the growing population in our cities.
 Smallholder farmers must make the transition to commercial agriculture to feed the world.
 For this, they need access to credit so they can buy tools, seeds and fertilizer.
 But lending will remain restricted if banks fear that farmers will be unable to pay back their loans in the event of a lost harvest due to drought, flood or other disasters.
 Here, insurance can play the same role in the developing world as it already does in developed countries: protecting farmers against the perils of nature to keep them in business, even if disaster strikes.